Experience of violence

 State and territory

-Does the proportion of people with disability who have experienced violence vary between states and territories?
+Does the proportion of women with disability who have experienced violence vary between states and territories?

-The data in the graph and the table below show the proportion of adults with disability (aged 18 and over) who have experienced violence since age 15, compared with adults without disability, grouped by Australian states and territories.
-In 2016, 59% of adults with disability in both Tasmania and the Australian Capital Territory reported they had experienced violence since age 15, compared with 43% in South Australia (please note that the proportion for Tasmania has a high margin of error and should be used with caution).
+The data in the graph and the table below show the proportion of women with disability (aged 18 and over) who have experienced violence since age 15, compared with women without disability, grouped by Australian states and territories.
+In 2021–22, 66% of women with disability in the Northern Territory and 47% in South Australia reported they had experienced violence since age 15.

 More detailed data by age group are shown in the table.